 He also stated that these technologies are very adaptive and attractive to people who are overly narcissistic and vain in helping them to achieve the idealised image of themselves.

-“… They are walking around and looking for the opportunity to get yet another selfie or another portrayal of some aspect of themselves, or environment, which tends to lend itself to interpretation through perception that they are somehow beautiful, wanted, adorable, or special,” he added.
+“… They are walking around and looking for the opportunity to get yet another selfie or another portrayal of some aspect of themselves, or environment, which tends to lend itself to interpretation through the perception that they are somehow beautiful, wanted, adorable, or special,” he added.

-And for that reason, cameras with ‘Make-up Mode’ and ‘beauty camera’ mobile phone applications – which can be obtained for free – gives narcissists an ease of use to build the ‘perfect self’ of what is more accepted in society.
+And for that reason, cameras with ‘Make-up Mode’ and ‘beauty camera’ mobile phone applications – which can be obtained for free – give narcissists ease of use to build the ‘perfect self’ of what is more accepted in society.
 And Boyd said this “contrived outcome” constantly tries to crop up a proposition that is all about wealth, image, success, power and status.

-Author of iDisorder and past chair of the psychology department at California State University, Dr Larry Rosen, pointed out the link between narcissism and use of technology has been recognised in several studies.
+Author of iDisorder and past chair of the psychology department at California State University, Dr Larry Rosen, pointed out the link between narcissism and the use of technology has been recognised in several studies.

 “There are data by some researchers showing that narcissism has been increasing among university students over the past 30 to 40 years, and those researchers always attempted to link that increase to the concomitant increase in technology usage,” he stated.

-However, besides new technology, social media is also proven to be a facilitator to this rise in self-obsession today, according to another study conducted by Campbell with Laura Buffardi of University of Georgia.
+However, besides new technology, social media is also proven to be a facilitator to this rise in self-obsession today, according to another study conducted by Campbell with Laura Buffardi of the University of Georgia.
 I however believe it’s not very surprising to many since the media has always been the first to have fingers pointed at when it comes to the hiccups in society.

 Their study found a direct link between levels of narcissism and usage of social media.
-In other words, if a person has high social activity levels in the online community, chances are, they are narcissists.
+In other words, if a person has high social activity levels in the online community, chances are, they are narcissist.
 The professors also defended their conclusion does not rule out the notion that all narcissists are active on social networks, or all active users are narcissists.